 In Australia, this situation is the norm.
 Landlords can increase rents without limit after each contract, typically one year, and ask tenants to leave without any reason at lease expiry.

 The graph below gives an idea of how limits on rental increases and a secure rental tenure system can result in tenant paying below market rents.
 This occurs over time if the rental increase limit is below the growth rate of local market prices.
 The total value of the benefit from these laws for this example tenant is shaded in grey.
 For society as a whole, the benefit is the sum for all tenants of the difference in the actual rental price paid to the market rental price.

 How big could the gains for Australian renters be if we adopted similar tenancy laws to what is fairly standard n Europe?
 Let us take the situation of secure tenant rights and coupled with limiting rental price increases to CPI.

 In Sydney for example, the housing component of CPI has increased 55% in the past decade, while the CPI itself has only increased 25%.
-In Melbourne it is 51% and 25%, and Brisbane it is 50% and 30%.
-With these figures in mind, a realistic rental price saving of 20% on market prices is possible for long term tenants in the major capitals.
+In Melbourne it is 51% and 25%, and in Brisbane it is 50% and 30%.
+With these figures in mind, a realistic rental price saving of 20% on market prices is possible for long-term tenants in the major capitals.

 With $60 billion in total housing rents paid to landlords each year, even small rental savings across a small share of tenants results in big savings.
-If just one quarter of tenants made a 20% saving on market rental price, that would amount to $3 billion per year saved.
-If half of tenants made those savings, that’s $6 billion.
+If just one-quarter of tenants made a 20% saving on market rental price, that would amount to $3 billion per year saved.
+If half of the tenants made those savings, that’s $6 billion.

 Adopting world’s best tenancy rights would undermine futile rental-price competition and be a $3 billion win for Australian tenants.